-- Reservations will be REQUIRED.
-To make a reservation, send an email to Aaron Clevenson at email@example.com.
-Indicate the total number of people in you party.
+To make a reservation send an email to firstname.lastname@example.org containing your name and the number of people in your group.

 Weather Forecast for the Insperity Observatory in Humble ISD: